 - open windows to improve ventilation, if you can

-- not set the temperature too high (aim for about 19C) and don't change it lots of times during the day
+- set the temperature at about 18C and do not change it lots of times during the day

 - take regular screen breaks if you use a computer